#s-lg-az-resetSkip to main content

 The Library has many different types of databases such as electronic book, streaming video, art, and periodical databases.
 Periodical databases allow you to search for specific articles published in periodical literature (newspapers, magazines, journals, trade publications).

-You can find the Library's databases under eResources on the left side of the Library's homepage.
-There are 2 tabs on this page.
-The Alphabetical tab list the databases in alphabetical order.
-The By Category tab arranges the databases by specific subjects such as Humanities, Education, Health, Business, etc or formats such as eBooks or Video & Film.
+Under that tab are two links.
+The Alphabetical List of eResources link lists all of the databases in alphabetical order.
+You can break them down by Subject from there.
+The Recommended eResources link arranges the databases by specific subjects or types of databases.
 The databases under General Magazines/Journals, such as Academic Search Premier or Academic OneFile, are a good starting point because they offer articles on a wide variety of subjects.
-Next, search a subject specific databases.
-Select one based on your topic.
+Next, search a subject specific databases based on your topic.

 Choose a database and type your search statement into the search box and hit enter.
 A list of results will come up.
 Remember to browse through your results to see if there is anything that will work for you.
 You might have to go past the first page of results.
 If you are not getting any results, try different keywords.
 Once you find an article that works, click on the title to see the entire record and look at what subject terms that article uses.
 Next start searching with those terms to get better results.

 Each database has its own set of limits that you can apply to your search.
 Limits vary from database to database, but some universal limits include date limits, full-text limits, and peer-reviewed limits (sometimes labeled scholarly or refereed).
 Full text means that the entire article is available, not just the abstract (a summary), or just the citation.
 These are usually located on the left side of your results screen.